C++ OpenMP

 }

-Combined form (the common case):
+Combined form (common):

 #pragma omp parallel for